wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 # PayloadFactory Mediator

+!!!
+Info
+    <b>FreeMarker</b> templates are now supported for the payloadfactory mediator.
+This feature is available as a product update on <b>07/01/2021</b>.
+If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

 The **PayloadFactory Mediator** transforms or replaces the contents of a message.
-Each argument in the mediator configuration can be a static value, or you can specify an XPath or JSON expression to get the value at runtime by evaluating the provided expression against the existing SOAP message.
-You can configure the format of the request or response and map it to the arguments provided.
+That is, you can configure the format of the request or response and also map it with arguments provided in the payloadfactory configuration.

+You can use two methods to format the payload using this mediator.

+-   Use the **default** template to write the payload in the required format (JSON, XML, or text).
+-   Use the **freemarker** template to write the payload.
+This is particularly useful when defining a complext JSON payload.

+You can provide arguments in the mediator configuration to pass values to your payload during runtime.
+You can specify a static value or use an XPath or JSON expression to pass values dynamically.
+The values passed by the arguments are evaluated against the existing message.

 !!!
 Info
     The PayloadFactory mediator is a [content aware](../../../references/mediators/about-mediators/#classification-of-mediators) mediator.

 ## Syntax

-!!!
-Info
-    The template-type attribute is released as a product update on <b>07/01/2021</b>.
-If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

 ``` java
 <payloadFactory media-type="xml | json" template-type="default | freemarker">